egreich/DECOUPLE/README.md

 # README for DECOUPLE Repo

-Repository for scripts related to the FLUXNET Secondment project: Evaluating SIF-T and SIF-GPP Decoupling Across Timescales and Ecosystems.
-Data files accompanying this repo can be found here (tbd).
+Repository for scripts related to the FLUXNET Secondment project: Decoupling of transpiration, gross primary productivity, and solar-induced fluorescence at the ecosystem scale.

 ### Folder descriptions

-* data_raw
-  - messy data compiled from various PIs
-* data_formatted
-  - formatted/ organized data.
-Data from data_raw after running 00_format_data.R
-* data_clean
-  - Csv file data filtered for noise and quality issues.
-This is the data from data_formatted after running 01_prep_data.R.
 * scripts
+  - script workflow labeled as 00-05, from data cleaning to running the models
 * shell_scripts
   - bash scripts for running models on an HPC (slurm).
 * END files and Slurm_jobs_3chains.csv